 Lesson 4: The Best Roadmaps Are Co-Created, Not Presented

-The roadmaps I've seen fail were always presented to stakeholders.
+The roadmaps I have seen fail were always presented to stakeholders.
 The ones that succeeded were built with them.
 The difference is not just buy-in.
-It's the quality of the inputs.
-Finance stakeholders know things about regulatory timelines and business constraints that they won't share in a review meeting but will share in a working session.
-Engineering knows things about technical risk that won't appear in a status report but will surface in a detailed planning conversation.
-The PM's job is to create the conditions for those conversations, not to process the outputs of those conversations after the fact.
+It is the quality of the inputs.
+Finance stakeholders know things about regulatory timelines and business constraints that they will not share in a review meeting but will share in a working session.
+Engineering knows things about technical risk that will not appear in a status report but will surface in a detailed planning conversation.
+The PM's job is to create the conditions for those conversations, not to process the outputs after the fact.